JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     @print @htl("<span>Hello World</span>")
     #-> <span>Hello World</span>

-Thoughout this tutorial, we'll mostly stick with the string literal form of this macro, however, the `@htl` macro form should work equivalently, except for a few cases we annotate.
+Throughout this tutorial, we'll mostly stick with the string literal form of this macro, however, the `@htl` macro form should work equivalently, except for a few cases we annotate.